slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 Create a second output stream (parallel to audio) delivering real-time events and metadata about what the station is doing.

-This channel would allow **ANY intelligent client** — OBS, a web UI, a Discord bot, a mobile app, a dashboard, etc. — to react to the station without Appalachia Radio being tied to any one platform.
+This channel would allow **ANY intelligent client** — OBS, a web UI, a Discord bot, a mobile app, a dashboard, etc. — to react to the station without Retrowaves being tied to any one platform.

 **No assumptions.
 No coupling.
 Pure abstraction.**